circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

         - /rc-.*/
 ```

-In this case only "master" branch and branches matching regex "rc-.*" will be executed.
+In this case, only "master" branch and branches matching regex "rc-.*" will be executed.

 ``` YAML
 jobs: